Federal Direct Loan Program

 - Direct Unsubsidized Loans are not based on financial need; interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
 During the 19-20 academic year this loan will disburse with a 4.53% fixed interest rate.

 - Direct PLUS Loans are unsubsidized loans for the parents of dependent students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods.
-During the 16-17 academic year this loan will disburse with a 7.0% fixed interest rate.
+During the 19-20 academic year this loan will disburse with a 7.08% fixed interest rate.
 You may request for repayment of the loan to be deferred when applying.
-If approved you may also complete this form to request for the loan to be increased at any time.
+If approved you may also complete this form to request for the loan to be increased or decreased at any time.